Degrees: B.Eng., M.A.Sc., Ph.D. (McMaster)

 I am actively looking for graduate students join the CyberSEA Research Lab at both the Master’s and Ph.D. levels to fill a number of funded research positions for a variety of projects related to my research interests.
 For more information, see the Available Positions at CyberSEA Research Lab.

 My research interests are primarily in the area of cyber security evaluation and assurance for software-dependent systems.
-Broadly speaking, my research spans the areas of cyber security, software engineering, distributed systems, and formal specification and verification and is aimed at developing approaches for:
+Broadly speaking, my research spans the areas of cyber security, software engineering, data science, distributed systems, and formal specification and verification and is aimed at developing approaches for:

 - Security Assurance: How can we assure users and regulators that the systems that we build, and their data, are secure?

 - System-Level Threat Modeling: How can we systematically identify, evaluate, and mitigate threats to the systems as a whole?

 - Security-By-Design: How can we design and engineer systems to operate in a zero-trust environment from their inception?

 As the world continues to increasingly depend on the connectedness of software-dependent systems that are continually growing in size and complexity, there is an eminent and emerging need to be able to assure the safety, security, and reliability of these systems, and the information that they use, store, and communicate.
 Ultimately, the goal of my research program is to develop rigorous and practical solutions to address this need.
 This research presents many challenges and opportunities from both scientific and engineering perspectives, and involves a mix of theoretical and applied research.
 See my research interests for more information.